ymatrix-data/gpupgrade/README.md

 **Steps:**

-Running gpupgrade consists of three main steps:
+Running gpupgrade consists of several steps (ie: commands):
 - gpupgrade initialize
   - The source cluster can still be running.
 No downtime.
   - Substeps include creating the gpupgrade state directory, starting the hub